nirmeshk/tweet_analysis/README.md

 - **Clean Up Bolt:** Performs basic text cleanup operations on tweet text.
 - **Split And Filter Bolt:** Split the tweet text into words and remove the stop words.
 - **TopK Bolt:** Maintain a CountMin Sketch in order to calculate Top-k words.
-- **Time Slot Creation Bolt:** Performs Binning on timestamp in order to perform time series analysis.
+- **Time Slot Creation Bolt:** Performs Binning on time stamp in order to perform time series analysis.
 - **Location Filter Bolt:** Filter the tweets based on country code.
 In a large proportion of data, country was not available.
 We try to extract the location using time zone in such cases.
 - **Time based Tweet Count Bolt:** Count number of tweets received in particular time slot bin.
 - **Location Based tweet Count:** Count number of tweets received in particular country.